brittonlaroche/Oracle-Confluent-MongoDB/README.md

 |[Click here to watch a 4 Minute Video on how to create a Confluent Cloud basic cluster in AWS](https://youtu.be/q437AGwdYoY)|
 |<a href="https://youtu.be/q437AGwdYoY" target="video"><img src="./img/confluentCloudIcon.PNG" width="361px"><br><img src="./img/watch-now-btn-small.png"></a>|

-Now that the Confluent Cloud basic cluster is created we are ready to begin configuring the MongoDB sink connector.
+Now that the Confluent Cloud basic cluster is created we are ready to begin configuring the Oracle source connector.

 # Create a JDBC Source Connector For Oracle